 About Mark Vandenberg:

 I don’t normally highlight other photographers, but when I find one so clearly superior in their field, I’m all too happy to showcase them.
-Having discovered his talent for capturing landscapes about 15 years ago, he’s now one of the leading fine art photographers in Stowe.
+Having discovered his talent for capturing landscapes about 15 years ago, he’s now one of Stowe’s leading fine art photographers.

 Follow Mark’s work at www.stowebeautiful.com and on Instagram: @stowebeautiful.